 Shared by Argentina and Chile, Patagonia comprises of a sparsely populated area filled with rivers, coasts, deserts, hills, steppes and grasslands.

 Hidden in the middle of a rain forest, the stunning Iguazu Falls is a common heritage for Brazil and Argentina and forms the natural border between the two South American neighbours.

 American cowboy equivalent, Gauchos, are horsemen who inhabit the Argentine grassland, steppes and the vast Patagonia region.
 Their primary task is herding cattle and traditional farming.
 Gauchos form a key element in Argentinian culture and society.

-Argentina and Tango has become synonymous; the sensual dance form that has captivated the world’s attention.
-Tango originated in the working neighborhoods of Buenos Aires and has become the country’s greatest cultural import.
+Argentina and Tango have become synonymous; the sensual dance form that has captivated the world’s attention.
+Tango originated in the working neighbourhoods of Buenos Aires and has become the country’s greatest cultural import.

 The land of Maradona and Messi; football is the greatest symbol of this South American country which has won the World Cup on two occasions in 1978 and 1986.
 The obsession and passion of football can be best witnessed during the famous Superclasico game between arch-rivals Boca Juniors and River Plate.

 Argentinian cuisine is deeply influenced by its large livestock and farming produces.
 Beef and barbeque dominate the cuisine which is heavily influenced by Italian, German, and Spanish influences.
 Mate is the national drink, widely consumed across the country.